ibm-dojo/tiny/README.md

 You must have docker installed.

-Use `build.sh` to build the `tiny` image.
+Use the Makefile to build the `tiny` image.
 This will also run it afterwards to verify that the build worked ok.

 This `tiny` image is used just for demo purposes when internet connectivity